stuartshay/terraform-azure-modules/modules/storage-account/README.md

 1. Ensure all security best practices are maintained
 2. Update examples when adding new features
 3. Run `terraform fmt` and `terraform validate`
+4. **Run the test suite**: `make terraform-test-module MODULE=storage-account`
+5. Update test files when adding new functionality or variables
-4. Update documentation for any new variables or outputs
+6. Update documentation for any new variables or outputs
-5. Test with both basic and complete examples
+7. Test with both basic and complete examples

 ## License